 During a power outage (both planned and unplanned), your solar panels will not generate electricity unless properly equipped to do so.
 This is because a solar panel system is a “grid-tied” solar system, which is dependent on the electrical grid.
 To protect the repair workers trying to establish power, the utility grid and all “grid-tied” systems will be shut down.

 In order to power your home when the power goes out, your solar energy system needs a special type of inverter that allows selected circuits in your home to be powered while the sun is shining.
 If you want to power your home while there is no sunlight, a solar battery is required.
-Adding a solar battery to your home is a great way to protect against the power outages that have impacted California.
+Solar batteries for your home is a great way to protect against the power outages that have impacted California.

 Here is what you should know before getting quotes for your solar energy system.